gdelfe/Deep_Learning_for_neural_decoding_of_spleep_awake_brain/README.md

 6. Convolutional networks with self-attention mechanisms (e.g. Transformers) (CNN+Attention)

 **TRAIN / VALIDATION / TEST details :** <br>
 The models are trained on a set of recordings referred to specific days, and then validated and tested on recordings of other days.
-To be more specific, the test set goes from day 1-6, the validation set goes from day 7-8, and the test set from day 9-10.
-In this way testing represents 60% of the data, validation 20% and test 20% of the data respectively.
-Data for the training, validation, and test are taken in this way in order to have non-overlapping recordings, i.e. we want to prevent that recordings from the same day belong to both the training and validation (test) data set.
-In this way, the training of the ANN results more complex and harder but we do not introduce any bias.

-We test three different scenario:
-1. Training/validation/test
+Recordings (spectrograms) from the training set are never used for validation/test and the other way around.
+Indeed, electrodes placed in the monkey's cortex adjust their position across days, due to natural shift of brain tissues.
+That means that two consecutive days have more chance to have the electrodes in approximately the same positions.
+Days which are further apart, will have electrodes in slightly different positions.

+For these reasons, it would be easier to pick the recordings for the train/val/test set across days.
+We are yet interested in the ability of the ANNs to *generalize*, i.e. training of some data set and perform well on slightly different conditions of those in the training data set.
+For this reason, we never mix recordings from the same day across the train/val/test set.
+In other words, the train/val/test set are made of non-overlapping days and they are consecutive: the train set is made, for instance, by day 1-6, the validation set by day 7-8, and the test set by day 9-10.

+1. 1st scenario: Monkey G 1st series <br>
+ We train the ANNs for only one monkey and we val/test on the same monkey. <br>
+ Train/val/test set are taken from 7 consecutive days with 70% / 15% /15% split
+ This scenario is the easiest of those that we consider.
+Val/test set are recorded consecutevely to the training set, therefore the recorded electrodes are not shifted by much.

+2. 2nd scenario: Monkey G 1st + 2nd series <br>
+ We train the ANNs for only one monkey and we val/test on the same monkey. <br>
+ Train set is taken from 7 consecutive days,  val/test set are taken from a set of data recorded a few weeks after the training set.
+ This scenario aims to test the ability of the ANNs to generalize on a data set where electrodes are potentially shifted from their original location.

+3. 3rd scenario: Monkey G + Monkey J
+ We train the ANNs on recording aquired for Monkey G and we validate and test on Monkey J.
+ This scenario is the hardest we consider and it aims to test the ability of the ANNs to generalize the learning from one monkey brain to another.
+This    scenario tests the ability to generalize our results across animals in the same species.